The table below provides details of the almost 600 entries in the database of

 (also known as Marriage Supplements or Annexes) are a group of documents that form a more detailed record

 of the betrothal than the marriage record alone.
-In addition to the marriage registration, Alegata include
+In addition to the marriage registration, Alegata typically include

 parents may also form part of the Alegata.
 When a birth record could not be produced by the bride or groom,